AlbertWhite/site-v2.0/src/data/blogs/workflow.md

 ##### Eslint

-First of all, we need to integrate linter to the IDE for detecting the problemes automatically.
+First of all, we need to integrate linter to the IDE for detecting the problems automatically.
 Here is the guide for [how to integrate eslint to different kinds of IDE](https://eslint.org/docs/user-guide/integrations).

 If your team have multiple projects to work on and you want to share the same eslint config, it is recommended to build shared configuration in eslint.
 Here is the famous example from [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
 We can create and share the configuration as a node module with the name of 'eslint-config-your-linter", then add to your project by **'extends'** it in your eslint config.